4 Ways to Enrich Your Dog’s Life While Working From Home During COVID-19

-According to Leanne Lilly, a professor of veterinary behavioral medicine at Ohio State University, “Just like people, pets can respond with a wide variability to any change.”
+According pet experts and professionals, our pets can respond to changes with a wide variability just like humans.
 The truth is, our pups’ daily routine has changed just as much as ours, and it has thrown them off.
 For some dogs, their owners staying home all day is a dream come true.
-But for others, it’s thrown them into a weird state of anxiety and stress, causing them to behave abnormally.
-So how can we, as pet parents, enrich our companions’ lives during COVID-19?
+But for others, it’s thrown them into a weird state of confusion and stress, causing them to behave abnormally.
+So how can we, as pet parents, enrich our companions’ lives during the COVID-19 pandemic?
 And what can we do to help them cope with these new changes?

 Thankfully, with the guidance of veterinarians, animal experts, and animal behaviorists, here are 4 ways we can enrich, improve, and enhance our dogs lives during COVID-19.

 1. Stick to your regular routine and schedule

 The absolute best thing you can do right now is stay as close to your daily schedule as possible.
 The key is to wake up at the same time; feed, walk, and play with your pup at the same time; and go to bed at the same time.
 This also includes leaving your pup in his or her crate if that’s typically normal for them – meaning if you leave your pup in a crate while you’re at work, don’t stop now that you’re home all day.
 In fact, crate time can actually be beneficial to our pets.
 And while this all may seem extremely rigid and hyper-organized, our canine friends thrive on guidance, structure, and routine – so they’ll be happier with this way of things.